11 extreme beauty MoneySavers – will you try them?

 Some of these beauty tips and tricks will mean you spend less topping up your collection, and manage to use up as much product as possible instead of throwing it away – great if you can't find stock of your favourites.
 Throwing away something you haven't used is the same as throwing money away, after all.

-Reuse old foundation to clean tarnished silver jewellery – and save £5ish on the cost of a silver polishing cloth
+Reuse old foundation to clean tarnished silver jewellery – and save about £5 on the cost of a silver polishing cloth

 Many of us have accidentally bought a foundation that doesn't work for us, and been stuck with it as you can't return most make-up purchases.
 Don't chuck it though – it can be reused as silver polish.

-Of course, if your jewellery is an antique or contains precious stones or softer inserts like jet, you'll either want to be extremely careful or fork out the £5ish for a silver cleaning cloth instead.
-That being said, if you've something like a pair of inexpensive earrings, or a ring you want to quickly clean, this'll do the job.
+Of course, if your jewellery is an antique or contains precious stones or softer inserts like jet, you'll either want to be extremely careful or fork out the £5-or-so for a silver cleaning cloth instead.
+That being said, if you've something like a pair of inexpensive earrings, or a ring you want to quickly clean, this'll do the job and work as an abrasive polish.

 I usually reuse cotton I've used to take my make-up off (as it's already covered in foundation), and dab the old foundation on it before giving the jewellery a quick wipe.
 If it's really tarnished, you might need to repeat this more than once.
 This is a great trick my Mum taught me when I was a mini-MoneySaver – and now I'm teaching it to you.
 Here's a quick video of me giving it a go...

-This is going to send some of you straight to the comments to tell me I can pry your beloved Liz Earle cleanser or Pixi glycolic toner out of your cold, dead hands... but just wait a minute.
+This is going to send some of you straight to Twitter to tell me I can pry your beloved Liz Earle cleanser or Pixi glycolic toner out of your cold, dead hands... but just wait a minute.

 You can often save 50% or more buying a beauty 'dupe' instead – a lookalike product with similar (though likely not the same) ingredients, where often even the packaging has a striking resemblance to the expensive brand.
 Why not give downshifting a go?
 You can always go back to your brand once you've finished the dupe if you're not convinced.